mit-ll-responsible-ai/hydra-zen/docs/_sources/tutorials/add_cli.rst.txt

 ===============================================

-In this tutorial we will update our project so that it can be configured and launched from a command line interface, using Hydra.
+In this tutorial we will update our project so that it can be configured and launched from a command line interface (CLI), using Hydra.

 Modifying Our Project